Dallas Downtown Association

 Helps shape the physical image of Main Street as a place attractive to shoppers, investors, business owners, and residents.

-- Links business owners to available incentives & targeting key projects
+- Connect business owners to available incentives & targeting key projects

-- Acts as the steward of public spaces within the District.
+- Acts as the steward of public spaces within the historic downtown district

-- Facilitates the rehabilitation of existing private buildings & of new buildings
+- Facilitate the rehabilitation of existing private buildings & of new buildings

-- Enhances the walkability and ambiance of the district District
+- Enhance the walkability and ambiance of the historic downtown

 - Acts as the primary point of contact for the DDA for downtown beautification, building restoration and improvements, streetscape, parking and signage plus other physical enhancements or improvements as they develop